 Investing in CopyPortfolios

 eToro launched their CopyPortfolios product in 2016.
-These funds group together a number of investments and allow you to invest in them in one investment.
-The funds are automatically rebalanced every month and managed for free by eToro.
+These portfolios group together a number of investments and allow you to invest in them in one investment.
+The portfolios are automatically rebalanced every month and managed for free by eToro.
 But the minimum investment amount is $5k.
 So this is more of a serious long term investment for those with larger amounts of capital.
 You can invest in CopyPortfolios through the web trader and you can buy into and sell out of your position at anytime.

 These portfolios group together a number of assets based around a common theme.
 For example the Big Tech CopyPortfolio invests in a bunch of big tech stocks.
 The CRISPR CopyPortfolio invests in companies that are developing CRISPR biotech.
-It’s a great way to gain exposure to certain markets that you believe in.
-For example, I’m a big believer in video games.
-The Gaming CopyFund invests in a bunch of gaming companies.
+It's a great way to gain exposure to certain markets that you believe in.
+For example, I'm a big believer in video games.
+The Gaming CopyPortfolio invests in a bunch of gaming companies.